mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/deploying-services/marathon-parameters/index.md

   - **WAIT_FOREVER** Do not relaunch the task after receiving a `TASK_LOST` status update.
 This setting is required to create a persistent volume.
 This is the default value.
   - **RELAUNCH_AFTER_TIMEOUT** Relaunch the task after receiving a `TASK_LOST` status update.

+### resourceLimits
+Specify optional resource limits for a container, allowing the task to consume more cpu and memory resources than requested, if available.
+Each limit is specified as either a numerical value, or as the string `"unlimited"`.

 ### taskKillGracePeriodSeconds
 The amount of time (in seconds) between the executor sending SIGTERM to a task and then sending SIGKILL.